ClaireTepesch/CMA/README.md

 # CMA
 CMA Developer Code Test:
-Flask framework implementation of art library web application Application displays a new artwork with relevant information each time the webpage is refreshed.
+Flask framework implementation of art library web application.
+Application displays a new artwork with relevant information each time the webpage is refreshed.

+# PART ONE:
+ DataTransformation.py

+# PART TWO
 File organization is as follows: The project is divided into three folders:
   1. venv
     -app.py